abhisingh192/react-loan-calculator/README.md

 ## React Loan Calculator

 - Simple react loan calculator built using React.js, Bootstrap, HTML, CSS, Javascript.
-- The user can input the amount and the numbers of months using a slider and the values of monthly payment and rate of interest will be fetched from API https://ftl-frontend-test.herokuapp.com/interest?amount=500&numMonths=6
+- The user can input the amount and the number of months using a slider and the values of monthly payment and rate of interest will be fetched from API https://ftl-frontend-test.herokuapp.com/interest?amount=500&numMonths=6

 ## Preview